keroserene/snowflake/README.md

 - Copy and paste the answer generated in the browser back to terminal B.
 - Once WebRTC successfully connects, the browser terminal should turn green.
   Shortly after, the tor client should bootstrap to 100%.

+##### -- Testing directly via WebRTC Server --

+See server-webrtc/README.md for information on connecting directly to a WebRTC server transport plugin, bypassing the Broker and browser proxy.

 More documentation on the way.